A pipeline to search for signatures of line-of-sight acceleration in gravitational wave signals produced by compact binary coalescences: The Case of GW190814

 \section{The Case of GW190814}

 In this section, we discuss the curious case of GW190814, which was a GW event detected on August 14, 2019, by the LIGO (Hanford and Livingston) and Virgo detectors \cite{Abbott_2020_GW190814} during their third observing run.
 It was a merger of a BH of mass ranging between $22.2 - 24.3 \, {\rm M}_{\odot}$ and a compact object of mass ranging between $2.50 - 2.67 \, {\rm M}_{\odot}$.
 Due to its extreme mass ratio ranging between $0.103 - 0.120$, \cite{2024arXiv240101743H} found it to be a promising merger event that may have happened in an active galactic nucleus (AGN) disk and reported the presence of a third body near the merger based on the LOSA inference.
-However, due to the asymmetric nature of the binary the GW higher modes were significantly excited, especially the $(l,m) = (3,3)$ mode \cite{Abbott_2020_GW190814}.
-Since \cite{2024arXiv240101743H} only uses the 22-mode LOSA phasing correction, the results of Section~\ref{sec:pot_sos} suggest that the inferred LOSA could be a result of waveform systematics.
+However, due to the asymmetric nature of the binary, the GW higher modes were significantly excited, especially the $(l,m) = (3,3)$ mode \cite{Abbott_2020_GW190814}.
+In addition, marginalization techniques such as phase marginalization can not be used with waveforms having higher modes~\cite{2019PASA...36...10T}.
+Since \cite{2024arXiv240101743H} only uses the 22-mode leading order LOSA phasing correction and applies it to \textsc{IMRPhenomXPHM} with marginalized likelihoods, the inferred LOSA could be a result of waveform systematics.
+We investigate biases incurred due to the use of a phase marginalized likelihood to speed up PE in \textsc{Bilby}.